renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 When GM's begin **turn order** play, they should tell player what formula to use for their *initiative modifier*, and what *action allotment* each turn is going to get.
 If the GM includes Task Actions in the action allotment, then the GM should specify *how much time* a character can contribute to a Task Action during their turn–for example, the GM might include “Five minute task actions” in the action allotment.
-On the other hand, if the GM doesn’t include Task Actions in the action allotment, then progress towards Task Actions won't be tracked during that turn-order sequence; a player who wishes to continue working on a Task Action simply looses their turn(s).
+On the other hand, if the GM doesn’t include Task Actions in the action allotment, then progress towards Task Actions won't be tracked during that turn-order sequence; a player who wishes to continue working on a Task Action simply loses their turn(s).
-Likewise, Jobs aren’t tracked during Turn Order; a player who wants to keep working on a Job during Turn Order simply looses their turn(s).
+Likewise, Jobs aren’t tracked during Turn Order; a player who wants to keep working on a Job during Turn Order simply loses their turn(s).

 Combat is a special case of Turn Order play with extensive rules, including a specific initiative modifier and action allotment; see *Combat*.